dglent/meteo-qt/README.md

 After installation you will be prompted to do a right click on the system tray icon to configure the cities, units and other settings for the weather informations and the application.

+## Translations

+You can contribute in a current translation or add a missing language in the [Weblate](https://translate.lxqt-project.org/projects/dglent/meteo-qt/) platform.

 ## Usage

 Not much to say.
 The window providing verbose information as depicted above will display upon left